-The Department will make the determination of the good cause by providing written consent to the contractor after evaluating the contractor's good cause to terminate or substitute a DBE firm.
+The Department will make the determination of good cause by providing written consent to the contractor after evaluating the contractor's good cause to terminate or substitute a DBE firm.
 Good cause for this purpose includes the following in relation to the listed DBE subcontractor:

-- 1. Fails or refuses to execute a written contract. - 2.
-Fails or refuses to per the work of its subcontract in a way consistent with normal industry practice standards.
-However, good cause does not exist if the failure or refusal of the DBE subcontractor to perform its work on the subcontract results from the bad faith or discriminatory action of the prime contractor. - 3.
-Fails or refuses to meet the prime contractor's reasonable, nondiscriminatory insurance/bond requirements. - 4.
-Becomes bankrupt, insolvent, or exhibits credit unworthiness. - 5.
-Is ineligible to work on public works projects because of suspension and debarment proceedings pursuant to federal or state law. - 6.
-Is not a responsible contractor. - 7.
-Voluntarily withdraws from the project and provides written notice of its withdrawal to the Department. - 8.
-Is ineligible to receive DBE credit for the type of work required.

-- 9. A DBE owner dies or becomes disabled with the result that the firm is unable to complete its work on the contract. - 10.
-Other documented good cause that the Department determines compels the termination or substitution of the DBE subcontractor.
+- (1) Fails or refuses to execute a written contract. - (2) Fails or refuses to perform the work of its subcontract in a way consistent with normal industry practice standards.
+However, good cause does not exist if the failure or refusal of the DBE subcontractor to perform its work on the subcontract results from the bad faith or discriminatory action of the prime contractor. - (3) Fails or refuses to meet the prime contractor's reasonable, nondiscriminatory insurance/bond requirements. - (4) Becomes bankrupt, insolvent, or exhibits credit unworthiness. - (5) Is ineligible to work on public works projects because of suspension and debarment proceedings pursuant to federal or state law. - (6) Is not a responsible contractor. - (7) Voluntarily withdraws from the project and provides written notice of its withdrawal to the Department. - (8) Is ineligible to receive DBE credit for the type of work required. - (9) A DBE owner dies or becomes disabled with the result that the firm is unable to complete its work on the contract. - (10) Other documented good cause that the Department determines compels the termination or substitution of the DBE subcontractor.